imyoungmin/cs8-s20/W4/README.md

 ## Problem 2: Triangles

-Write a program that reads in three numbers and determines and prints if these can be used to build a *non- degenerate* triangle (i.e. non flat).
+Write a program that reads in three numbers and determines and prints if these can be used to build a *non-degenerate* triangle (i.e. non flat).
 Make sure that your program works only with positive values.

 **Note**: If the lengths of a triangle are `a`, `b`, and `c`, then each of them must be smaller than the *sum* of the other two sides.
 This is known as the *triangle inequality* for non-degenerate cases.

+## Problem 3: Cyphering and Decyphering

+A company wishes to transfer data though the phone, but they are worried that phone lines can be intercepted.
+All of their data are transmitted as 4-digit integers.
+They are asking you to write a program to cypher their data in such a way that information can be sent more safely.
+Your program must read in a 4-digit integer and cypher it as follows:
+1. Replace each digit by the *(the sum of the digit plus 7) modulo 10*.
+2. Next, interchange the first digit with the third digit, and the second digit with the fourth digit.

+Finally, print the cyphered number.

+**Challenge!**  Write a second section in your program that takes the cyphered number and produces the original (decyphered) number.
+Verify whether these values coincide by comparing them.